Kitchen Benchtops & Cabinetry

 Our cabinetry is manufactured in our Hamilton and Mt.
 Maunganui factories and we use New Zealand made moisture resistant board as standard.
-Our hardware is imported as there aren’t any New Zealand based manufacturers of hinges or drawer runners.
+Our hardware is imported (mainly from Europe) as there aren’t any New Zealand based manufacturers of hinges or drawer runners.
 You’re welcome to call into our showroom and factory and have a look to see how and where your new joinery will be built.

 Do you design and build cabinets that are customised to fit my needs and space or do you just supply standard sized units?